No-kill shelter: Issues

+Community perception

+The term "no-kill" implies that a shelter with that label does not euthanize any animals.
+This results in increased criticism of any shelter that is required to euthanize an animal that is suffering due to severe and untreatable stress or represents a danger to the community.
+This has led to shelters being pressured to place riskier animals in the community to satisfy donors and the general public.

 Labeling

-No kill shelters provide more room than other shelters.
 Although proponents of no-kill make the distinction between euthanasia and killing, some still assert that the term "no-kill" is unfair to employees of traditional shelters.
 The term has also caused a divide in the animal welfare community beyond ideology as it differentiates between no-kill and "kill" shelters, an accusation that cast a bad light on traditional shelters.
 Professor of Sociology and Anthropology Arnold Arluke has argued that "The no-kill perspective has damaged the community that long existed among shelter workers, changing how they think and feel about each other.
 The vast majority of shelter workers suddenly are thought of as cruel; five million deaths each year are seen as avoidable rather than inevitable, as previously thought.
 The no-kill idea created culpability within the shelter world; open-admissionists became the guilty party."
 Nathan Winograd, generally considered the leader of the no-kill movement, makes no apology for the differentiation, and states that the No-Kill ideology is "A Reason for Hope."